rzaluska/hugo-blog-source/content/blog/what-can-be-used-as-receiver-in-go-method.md

 +++
-title = "What can be used as receiver in Golang functions?" date = 2017-07-29T19:21:20+02:00 draft = true slug = "receiver-in-golang-functions" tags = ["go"]
+title = "What can be used as receiver in Go functions?" date = 2017-07-29T19:21:20+02:00 draft = true slug = "receivers-in-go-functions" tags = ["go"]
 +++